Hector-boopy/Hector-boopy/README.md

 - I tried working at a factory at Merck Molsheim, didn't really liked it
 - I decided to learn code because in my search for something, it has been the only constant and it's fun learning how the things I use all the time actually work

 Right now, I'm still discovering the many faces of programming.
 I'm interested in cybersecurity, and recently found another big interest in app dev, specifically with Angular which I think looks cool.
 I also want to check out Unity and C# for video games dev (duh), but also for UX because I think it has a lot of potential.
-My problem right now is actually focusing on one aspect, there is so much things to learn and it feels kinda onverwhelming.
+My problem right now is actually focusing on one aspect, there is so much things to learn and it feels kinda overwhelming.

 <!---
 Hector-boopy/Hector-boopy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.